nickdrummond/star-wars-ontology/readme.md

 Convor, as in "OWL in Star Wars".

-An [OWL](https://www.w3.org/OWL/) ontology covering major characters, events and places in the canon films and TV series.
+An [OWL](https://www.w3.org/OWL/) ontology covering major characters, events and places in the films and TV series.

 ## Scope